-Conclusions from three major health organizations [Health Canada, United States Environmental Protection Agency (U.S. EPA), and World Health Organization (WHO)] are publicly available (Health and Welfare Canada, 1986, 1992; U.S. EPA, 1993, 1997a, 1998a; WHO, 1994a).
+Glyphosate and Roundup® herbicide have been extensively investigated for the potential to produce adverse health effects in humans.
+Government regulatory agencies around the world, international organizations, and other scientific institutions and experts have reviewed the available scientific data and independently judged the safety of glyphosate and Roundup®.
+Conclusions from three major organizations [Health Canada, United States Environmental Protection Agency (U.S. EPA), and World Health Organization (WHO)] are publicly available (Health and Welfare Canada, 1986, 1992; U.S. EPA, 1993, 1997, 1998a; WHO, 1994).
 Those reviews, which have applied internationally accepted methods, principles, and procedures in toxicology, have discovered no grounds to suggest concern for human health.
-Data on Roundup and glyphosate are constantly reevaluated by regulatory agencies in a science-based process for many reasons including its volume of production and new uses.
+Data on Roundup® and glyphosate are constantly re-evaluated by regulatory agencies in a science-based process for many reasons including its volume of production and new uses.

 Nevertheless, questions regarding its safety are periodically raised.

-The purpose of this review is to critically assess the current information pertaining to the safety of glyphosate and Roundup and to produce a comprehensive safety evaluation and risk assessment for humans.
-Certain sectors of the scientific and nonscientific communities have commented on the safety and benefits of pesticide use.
+The purpose of this review is to critically assess the current information pertaining to the safety of glyphosate and Roundup® and to produce a comprehensive safety evaluation and risk assessment for humans.
+Certain sectors of the scientific and non-scientific communities have commented on the safety and benefits of pesticide use.
 With this in mind, parts of this assessment address specific concerns that have been raised by special interest groups.
-This review will focus on technical glyphosate acid; its major breakdown product aminomethylphosphonic acid (AMPA); its Roundup formulations; and the polyethoxylated tallow amine surfactant (POEA), which is the predominant surfactant used in Roundup formulations worldwide.
-The review will evaluate data relating to toxicity based on exposure to Roundup and its components.
-The sources of information used in this review include studies conducted by Monsanto and published research reports dealing with glyphosate, AMPA, POEA and Roundup.
-The scientific studies conducted by Monsanto were per-

-4 Abbreviations used: 8-OhdG, 8-hydroxylguanine; AMPA, aminomethylphosphonic acid; AUC, area under the curve; GLP, Good Laboratory Practices; IPA, isopropylamine; MCL, maximum contaminant level; MNPCE, micronucleated PCE; MOE, margin of exposure; MOS, margin of safety; MRL, maximum residue levels; NCEs, normochromatic erythrocytes; NOAEL, no-observed-adverse-effect levels; NOEC, no-observed-effect concentration; PCEs, polychromatic erythrocytes; POEA, polyethoxylated tallow amine; SCE, sister chromatid exchange assay; SSB, single-strand breaks; TMDI, theoretical maximum daily intake; UDS, unscheduled DNA synthesis formed for regulatory purposes and, thus, comply with accepted protocols and Good Laboratory Practices (GLP), according to standards of study conduct in effect at the time.
-Published research reports available in the general scientific literature range in quality from wellconducted investigations to those containing serious scientific deficiencies.
+This review will focus on technical glyphosate acid; its major breakdown product aminomethylphosphonic acid; its Roundup® formulations; and the polyethoxylated tallowamine surfactant (POEA), which is the predominant surfactant used in Roundup® formulations worldwide.
+The review will evaluate data relating to toxicity based on exposure to Roundup® and its components.
+The sources of information used in this review include studies conducted by Monsanto and published research reports dealing with glyphosate, AMPA, POEA and Roundup®.
+The scientific studies conducted by Monsanto were done for regulatory purposes and, thus, comply with accepted protocols and Good Laboratory Practices (GLP), according to standards of study conduct in place at the time.
+Published research reports available in the general scientific literature range in quality from well conducted investigations to those containing serious scientific deficiencies.
 Other sources of information, primarily reviews from regulatory agencies and international organizations, have also been used to develop this risk assessment.
-In this effort, the authors have had the cooperation of Monsanto Company that has provided complete access to its database of studies and other documentation.
-Glyphosate-based products are currently manufactured by a variety of companies worldwide.
-Some sources of information, including studies produced by manufacturers of glyphosatebased products other than Monsanto, are not generally available and as such were not considered for this risk assessment.
-Data for such products are proprietary and not readily available and therefore were not evaluated for inclusion in this risk assessment.
+In this effort, the authors have had the cooperation of Monsanto Company which has provided complete access to its database of studies and other documentation.
+Glyphosate-based products are currently manufactured by a variety of companies world-wide.
+Some sources of information including, studies produced by manufacturers of glyphosatebased products other than Monsanto, are not generally available and as such were not considered for this risk assessment.
+Data for such products are proprietary and not readily available, and therefore were not evaluated for inclusion in this risk assessment.